lk-ek/npn-pnp-h-bridge/README.md

 - I have not yet tested how much current this schematic can tolerate (depending on transistors and thermal limits).
 - Load: connected between `O1` and `O2` (e.g., antiparallel LEDs)

+## Simulation

+You can use KiCad's simulation tool to simulate the behaviour of this schematic.
+Modify the parameters of V1 and V2 to simulate different PWM patterns.

 ## License

 Attribution-NonCommercial-ShareAlike 4.0 International